booksbyus/zguide/site/content/docs/chapter7.md

 ### Recovery and Late Joiners

 As it stands now, FileMQ has one major remaining problem: it provides no way for clients to recover from failures.
 The scenario is that a client, connected to a server, starts to receive files and then disconnects for some reason.
 The network may be too slow, or breaks.
 The client may be on a laptop which is shut down, then resumed.
 The WiFi may be disconnected.
-As we move to a more mobile world (see “A Framework for Distributed Computing”) this use case becomes more and more frequent.
+As we move to a more mobile world (see [Chapter 8 - A Framework for Distributed Computing](chapter8#moving-pieces)) this use case becomes more and more frequent.
 In some ways it's becoming a dominant use case.

 In the classic ZeroMQ pub-sub pattern, there are two strong underlying assumptions, both of which are usually wrong in FileMQ's real world.
 First, that data expires very rapidly so that there's no interest in asking from old data.
 Second, that networks are stable and rarely break (so it's better to invest more in improving the infrastructure and less in addressing recovery).